mosip/documentation/docs/id-repository-credential-request-generator-service-developer-guide.md

 3. Create an empty folder inside the `mosip-config` with `sandbox-local` name and then copy and paste all config files inside `sandbox-local` folder except `.gitignore, README and LICENSE`.

 4. As Id Repository is using two properties files, `id-repository-default` and `application-default`, you will have to configure them according to your environment.
 The same files are available [here](https://github.com/mosip/documentation/tree/1.2.0/docs/_files/id-repository-config-files) for reference.
+Properties to be updated:
+`application-default.properties`
+* `mosip.mosip.resident.client.secret = <current_password>`.
+* `db.dbuser.password=<password>`.
+* `mosip.kernel.xsdstorage-uri=file:///home/user/Desktop/tspl/mosip-config/sandbox-local/`(i.e. sandbox-local folder location).
+*  Comment this out `auth.server.admin.issuer.internal.uri` in `application-default.properties` file because you already have this `auth.server.admin.issuer.uri` , and hence there is no need of `auth.server.admin.issuer.internal.uri`.

+`id-repository-default.properties`
+* `mosip.credential.service.database.hostname`
+* `mosip.credential.service.database.port`

 5. To run the server, two files are required- [kernel-config-server.jar](https://oss.sonatype.org/#nexus-search;gav~~kernel-config-server~1.2.0-SNAPSHOT~~) and [config-server-start.bat](https://github.com/mosip/documentation/blob/1.2.0/docs/_files/id-repository-config-files/config-server-start.bat).